Below are some frequent topics related to creating and managing the events and interview process in Slate.

 - Date Range.

-- Weekdays (days of week must be checked even if only one date is specified above).
+- Weekdays (days of the week must be checked even if only one date is specified above).

 The template screen “Past Instances” section will only display events from the last 6 months.
 Events older than this are still visible on the calendar, or, data is accessible via a template-based query.